-- The securities are rated in a rating category of "A" or higher by at least one nationally recognized statistical rating organization ("NRSRO"). - No more than 5% of the portfolio may be invested in any single issuer. - No more than 30% of the portfolio may be in Municipal Securities. - The maximum stated maturity does not exceed five (5) years, with the exception of securities that have a "put" feature of five years or less.
+- The securities are rated in a rating category of "A" or higher by at least one nationally recognized statistical rating organization ("NRSRO"). - No more than 5% of the portfolio may be invested in any single issuer. - No more than 30% of the portfolio may be in Municipal Securities. - The maximum stated maturity does not exceed five (5) years.